joedolson/wp-to-twitter/src/readme.txt

 * Removed: support for YOURLS version 1.3
 * Removed: support for Twitter Friendly Links (plug-in not updated in 8 years)
 * Removed: fallback functions required for PHP 4 support.
+* Add 'show images' as option in feeds.
-* TEST: Support for alt attributes in Feeds; test image display?
+* Support for alt attributes displayed in Feeds

 = 3.3.2 =